EBWi11/AgentSmith-HIDS/README.md

 ### Uninstalling

 Before uninstalling the AgentSmith-HIDS, you need to close the user-mode agent process.
-The default Log path of the agent is located in: `/var/log/smith.log`, and also the default pid file in: `/run/smith.pid`.
-By default: `cat /run/ Smith.pid |xargs kill -9` then uninstall it by `rmmod syshook`.
+The default Log path of the agent is located in: `/var/log/smith.log`, and also the default pid file in: `/var/run/smith.pid`.
+By default: `cat /var/run/smith.pid |xargs kill -9` then uninstall it by `rmmod syshook`.